BlakeJC94/field-notes.nvim/README.md

 # kettle
-An opinionate zettelkasten journal plugin for neovim
+A simple zettelkasten journal plugin for neovim